-- Currently the school has 85 girls and 99 boys. - 3.8% of pupils at this school are classified as non-white British. - The school staff and governing body is primarily white British.
-Two members of staff are classified as Asian/Asian Black/Pakistani. - There is one pupil who is classified as disabled. - The school is aware of two members of staff who are disabled. - The school complies with physical accessibility regulations. - Within the school pupils come from a wide demographic area. - Hawridge & Cholesbury C of E School is a Voluntary Aided school.
+- Currently the school has 96 female children and 96 male children.. - 8% of pupils at this school are classified as non-white British. - The school staff and governing body is primarily white British.
+Three members of staff are classified as Asian/Asian Black/Pakistani. - There is one pupil who is classified as disabled. - The school is aware of no members of staff who are disabled. - The school complies with physical accessibility regulations. - Within the school pupils come from a wide demographic area. - Hawridge & Cholesbury C of E School is a Voluntary Aided school.
 Children of all faith and of no faith are welcomed into the school and their beliefs are valued and celebrated.